I have been wanting to write this for awhile regarding my style -

 I guess, you can say I am drawn to a lot of color and texture, that film-like feel in all my work - Let me begin by saying that this was not developed overnight.

 Understanding the photographic community.
-Clearly in the wedding side is pulled apart by the way the photographer comes across with their work, their editing style, their posing - It takes years to develop not just a style...
+Clearly in the wedding industry is pulled apart by the way the photographer comes across with their work, their editing style, their posing - It takes years to develop not just a style...
 But, in a niche that you are the best at.

 Personally, weddings and portraiture including commercial work have stolen my creative heart!

 When clients are looking for a professional photographer while they are planning this very important day, they may engage in the many logistical senses such as finances, services and liking the photographer's style...

 I am extremely fortunate and my couples fall in-love with my work - [I love this so much] and make their decision to commission me for their special day/event based on my style, services, and feel while valuing the work I produce.
-Above all they are seeking structure, experience and passion that will be delivered in their captures.
+Above all they are seeking structure, experience and passion that will be delivered in their photographs.

 Let's dive in on the whys, shall we?